ChrisWhealy/clock_time_get/README.md

 Serving HTTP on :: port 8080 (http://[::]:8080/) ...
 ```

-Point your browser to <http://localhost:8080> and you will see the realtime clock value on both the browser screen and in the browser's console.
+Point your browser to <http://localhost:8080> and the realtime clock value will be written both to the browser's screen and console.

 ## Coding